Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Marquette Performance Insights

-- The Golden Eagles have a +335 scoring differential, topping opponents by 9.6 points per game.
-They're putting up 79.9 points per game to rank 19th in college basketball and are giving up 70.3 per contest to rank 185th in college basketball.
+- The Golden Eagles are outscoring opponents by 9.6 points per game with a +335 scoring differential overall.
+They put up 79.9 points per game (19th in college basketball) and give up 70.3 per contest (185th in college basketball).

-- The 28.4 rebounds per game Marquette averages rank 333rd in college basketball, and are 4.1 fewer than the 32.5 its opponents pull down per contest.
+- Marquette comes up short in the rebound battle by an average of 4.1 boards.
+It is grabbing 28.4 rebounds per game (333rd in college basketball) compared to its opponents' 32.5 per outing.

-- Marquette has committed 10.4 turnovers per game (41st in college basketball action), 4.3 fewer than the 14.7 it forces on average (32nd in college basketball).
+- Marquette has committed 10.4 turnovers per game (41st in college basketball play), 4.3 fewer than the 14.7 it forces on average (32nd in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.